Day One Morning

 Day Two Morning

 With images of river sturgeon and catfish still dancing in their heads, a water tour will be well received by little explorers.
 Starting in April, the Chattanooga Ducks offers a kid-centric tour that winds through downtown streets before plunging into the Tennessee River for a cruise around Maclellan Island.
 The amphibious tour is made possible by the DUKW boat, nicknamed Duck, which was used in WWII for water landings.
 Corny jokes and duck-billed noisemakers come standard with every trip.
 The Southern Belle boasts panoramic views of the riverfront and Lookout Mountain aboard a vintage steamboat.
 Take a leisurely cruise and learn about the Tennessee River's history, legends, and places.
-Afterwards, let the kids explore Ross’ Landing and the Tennessee Riverpark, which offers water cannons, a waterfall down The Passage stairs, and a small playground overlooking the river.
+Afterward, let the kids explore Ross’ Landing and the Tennessee Riverpark, which offers water cannons, a waterfall down The Passage stairs, and a small playground overlooking the river.

 Day Two Afternoon

 Journey to the Chattanooga Zoo for a trip through an African forest, South American jungle, and Himalayan Passage.
 Check out the monkeys, jaguars, snow leopards, red pandas, and a variety of different animals from around the world.
-You can even feed an African pygmy goat.
-Touring the zoo takes about an hour to an hour-and-a-half.
+You can even feed a giraffe!
+Touring the zoo takes about an hour to an hour and a half.

 Next, head to the Creative Discovery Museum, where kids can splash in a manmade “river,” dig for dinosaur bones in the sand, or make beautiful music with a Djembe or harp.
 The three-story Lookout Tour provides a bird’s eye view of downtown, or kids can hoist themselves up with the simple pulleys and levers at the Rooftop Fun Factory.
 Smaller children (2-4) have their own play area complete with a kitchen, train set, and treehouse but will enjoy the entire museum (at their own pace).

 If pure fun is what you're after, take a 15-minute drive outside of Downtown Chattanooga to a classic American amusement park loaded with fun for the whole family.
-Lake Winnepesaukah Amusement Park (open April-October) is the South's favorite amusement park, and features the recently added SOAKya water park (open memorial day weekend to labor day weekend).
+Lake Winnepesaukah Amusement Park (open April-October) is the South's favorite amusement park, and features the SOAKya water park (open memorial day weekend to labor day weekend).

 Day Two Evening